 The Humble Pie Company makes pies big and small in the fine city of Providence, Rhode Island.
 We sell our pies at local farmers markets and a cafe or two.
-You can order from our current selection of pies by clicking on the "Order Pie" link above and visiting our shop.
+You can preorder our pies for pickup by clicking on the "Order Pie" link above and visiting our shop.
 If you have any questions, feedback, or inquiries about special orders please do not hesitate to get in touch with us.

 On a warm summer evening, during a backyard potluck, our baker served his friends a plate of little golden pies.
 Each was filled with a sweet, creamy custard made from a bumper crop of parsnips, harvested out of his garden the previous spring.
 Among the attendees, they were a hit.
 For our baker, they were an epiphany: Make pie.
 The Humble Pie Company was born.

 A simple root vegetable may sound like an unlikely inspiration for a business plan, but for Daniel Sheehan, it was a catalyst for clarity.
 Pie represents three things that we believe are important in quality baked goods.
 First, pie is fresh.
 It can use the seasonal ingredients that Rhode Islanders are so skilled at growing and producing throughout each year.
 Second, pie is simple.
 This simplicity demands that attention is paid to quality.
 Third, pie is community.
 It is made to be shared and, most importantly, made with love.

 Humble isn't just part of a name.
 It is a trait that is found in our products and our people.

 A long time ago, Daniel Sheehan graduated from Roger Williams University with a degree in Architecture and a sweet tooth.
 He spent his early career in Seattle, Washington building and eating all around the city.
 With each new construction site came an opportunity: to visit new bakeries.